taravancil/taravancil.com/content/blog/axolotl-an-attempt-at-a-summary.md

 ---
-title: Axolotol\:An Attempt at a Summary
+title: Axolotol, an Attempt at a Summary
 date: 2015-04-22
 ---